From BR Bullpen

 Biographical Information

-Mike Kinnunen, a pitcher for the Twins and Orioles in the 1980s, holds the major league record for most pitching appearances without a decision of any kind (win, loss or save).
+Mike Kinnunen, a pitcher for the Minnesota Twins and Baltimore Orioles in the 1980s, holds the major league record for most pitching appearances without a decision of any kind (win, loss or save).
 He appeared in 48 games in his career, spanning 51 2/3 innings.
 His 51 2/3 IP places him 3rd on the all-time list of innings pitched without a decision, behind Don Rowe (54 2/3) and Tom Qualters (52 2/3).

 Kinnunen was a star for Team USA in the 1978 Amateur World Series, when the US won a Silver Medal.
 Mike went 3-0 and had a 0.45 ERA, allowing 3 runs (1 earned) in 20 IP.
 He fanned 17 and allowed only 9 hits, though he walked 9.
 He tied Braudilio Vinent and Mark Thurmond for third in the Series in wins, trailing Shigekazu Mori and Dong-won Choi.
 He led the Series with two shutouts.